alanhaugen/Tabletop-Simulator/README.md

 # Boardgame

-Clone this directory into Documents/My Games/
+Clone this directory into "~/Documents/My Games/"

-Rename "Tabletop Simulator" to "Tabletop Simualtor_old"
+Rename "Tabletop Simulator" to "Tabletop Simualator_old"

 Rename "Tabletop-Simulator" to "Tabletop Simulator"